What comes to your mind when you hear the word “fall party”?

 Activities For Your Fall Party & Chili Bar

-What are you and your guests going to do?
-Of course, socializing is always the main focus at a party, but it is nice to have some different activities in mind to help encourage the fun!
+First things first: during the party, what are you and your guests going to do?
+Of course, socializing is always the main focus at an event, but it is nice to have some different activities in mind to help encourage the fun!
 Here are some festive fall ideas:

 Make a bonfire!